Mr-Smyth/circles/docs/LogicWalkthrough.md

     ---

     * **PAGE 4: Edit Children**:
     The user will be taken to **edit_children**, where their children will be displayed in an editable form if present.
-Otherwise a search will be needed to find their parents within the DB.
+Otherwise, a search will be needed to find their parents within the DB.
     If they are not in DB, they will need to fill out the enter children form:

         * Give her/him a first name